 I WENT TO BASICS AND GET OUT OF MY COMFORT ZONE

 Did you know that when I first started with WordPress, I was actually planning to be purely WordPress developer rather than WordPress website designer?
 To be honest, I was a bit insecure (despite my experience and WordPress knowledge), so instead of offering full packages (which I have since April 2017), I offered only logo design and basic brand design.
-I was able to get out of my comfort zone and start to offer brand design and brand & website design and I haven’t looked back since.
+I was able to get out of my comfort zone and start offering brand design and brand & website design and I haven’t looked back since.

 I CREATED PAGES THAT GO IN DEPTH ABOUT THE PROCESS FOR MY PACKAGES